yuri-rider-sarah/hagane/guide.md

 print_int(2)
 ※ print_int(x) - this would be a compilation error
 ```
-The expressions contained in a `do.` expression are indicated by indentation.
-The end of the indentation marks the end of the `do.` expression.

-Other special expressions also allow creating scope with indentations.
+There are other special expressions that allow creating scope by giving multiple statements.
-For example, the value bound to the variable in a `let.` or `set.` expression may be an indented scope.
+For example, the value bound to the variable in a `let.` or `set.` expression may be the result of evaluating a scope.
 ```
 let. x
     let. a read_int()